-What exactly is the Process Approach?
+What Exactly Is the ISO Process Approach?

 Since the year 2000 release of ISO 9001, all ISO certified companies have wrestled with the practical application of the “Process Approach” that was introduced in the current version of the standard.
 In fact, other than the reduction of the number of “required” (i.e. prescribed) documents, the shift to the Process Approach was the most significant change from older editions of ISO 9001.
-This struggle has been expressed by a number of common questions:

 “The systematic definition and management of processes, and their interactions, so as to achieve the intended results in accordance with the quality policy and strategic direction of the organization.” (ref. section 0.3.1).